vadz/upmake/README.md

 containing the latest version of the command line script with all its dependencies, but this won't allow you to use its functionality programmatically which is usually required for non-trivial projects.
+Notice that you still need to have Perl (5.10+) to run this file.

 Usage